-Existing process technologies obtain hydrogen from fossil chemicals and nitrogen from air.
+Existing process technologies obtain hydrogen from fossil chemicals and nitrogen from the air.
 These two compounds are reacted in a reactor to produce ammonia.
 However, if the source for this process is obtained other than fossil chemicals then ammonia production too, becomes green technology.

 Design engineers, process engineers, chemical engineers and industrial engineers can build up project report regarding this concept.
-If the design is successful than it could change the production of ammonia from large scale to small scale with less energy consumption more over turning the process into green technology.
+If the design is successful than it could change the production of ammonia from large-scale to small-scale with less energy consumption moreover turning the process into green technology.

-Biogas digestor: organic matter cutting, slurry formation ( culture, pH).
+- Biogas digester: organic matter cutting, slurry formation ( culture, pH).

-Biogas purification or upgradation: MEA or KOH absorption and even PSA.
+- Biogas purification or upgradation: MEA or KOH absorption and even PSA.

-Syngas production: Dry reforming or autothermal reforming.
+- Syngas production: Dry reforming or autothermal reforming.

-Carbon dioxide removal by absorption: K2CO3 absorption and stripping.
+- Carbon dioxide removal by absorption: K2CO3 absorption and stripping.

-Ammonia reactor: Fixed bed catalytic reactor.
+- Ammonia reactor: Fixed bed catalytic reactor.

-Ammonia purification and storage: Purging and refrigeration system
+- Ammonia purification and storage: Purging and refrigeration system

 The bottleneck of the process can be identified at the syngas production and carbon dioxide recycling steps.
 These two steps govern the heat requirement and CO2 emission from the process.
 By process simulation, an optimistic method can be identified.
 ASPEN plus or CHEMCAD are sophisticated and well equipped with simulation tools and packages.